wloderhose/hip-pager-bot/README.md

 ```

 ## Why Do I Have to Ask?
 I can hear you now, *"Sure, it's great that I can ask my bot about the current list of PagerDuty incidents, but what if I want to know about them as soon as they happen?"*

 Well, thankfully, PagerDuty and HipChat already took care of that for you by creating what's called a webhook.
 You can easily create webhooks that will immediately ping HipChat rooms when incidents are triggered, acknowledged, or resolved in PagerDuty.

 To learn how to do that: [Create A PagerDuty Webhook!](http://www.pagerduty.com/docs/guides/hipchat-integration-guide/)

-## Handing Over the Reigns
+## What Next?
 The rest is up to you.
-Hip-pager-bot provides a good foundation for you, but there is a lot more that could be done with it.
+Hip-pager-bot provides a basic foundation for you, but there is a lot more that could be done with it.
 Get creative, see what you can come up with.
 Feel free to submit a pull request if you have an idea or an improvement.

 To learn more about working with the PagerDuty API: [PagerDuty REST API!](http://developer.pagerduty.com/documentation/rest)

 ## Legal Stuff
 [Apache License](http://www.apache.org/licenses/)

 Version 2.0, January 2004